Patavatsiz/Patavatsiz/README.md

 # About Me

 Hello, my name is Erce Can.
 I get learning some programing languages and Github is very helpful for this.
-I'm currently working and learning on JavaScript, Html, Css.
+I'm currently working and learning on JavaScript, HTML5, CSS3.
 If you love my projects don't forget star.